Each person interested in joining a kayak trip is requested to read this page.

 Every year, a variety of people enjoy kayaking with Butterfly Tours.
 Several of our guests are small women in their sixties.
 Smaller people and less experienced kayakers can enjoy exploring the North Pacific by single kayak, provided they are able-bodied and maintain a positive attitude during challenging moments.

-Each prospective tour guest and expedition participant is encouraged to view our description of cruising speed.
+Prospective tour guests and expedition participants are encouraged to view our description of cruising speed.